EFeru/hoverboard-sideboard-hack-GD/README.md

 ---
 ## Example Variants

-This firmware offers currently these variants (selectable in [config.h](/Inc/config.h)):
+This firmware offers currently these variants (selectable in [platformio.ini](/platformio.ini) or [config.h](/Inc/config.h)):
-- **VARIANT_DEBUG**: In this variant the user can interact with sideboard via a Serial Monitor to observe and check the capabilities of the sideboard.
+- **VARIANT_DEBUG**: In this variant the user can interact with sideboard by sending commands via a Serial Monitor to observe and check the capabilities of the sideboard.
 - **VARIANT_HOVERBOARD**: In this variant the sideboard is communicating with the mainboard of a hoverboard using the [FOC firmware repository](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC).
 This Variant is not yet fully tested!

 Of course the firmware can be further customized for other needs or projects.